astrolytics-io/nucleus-analytics/README.md

 # nodejs-nucleus [![npm](https://img.shields.io/npm/v/nodejs-nucleus.svg)](https://www.npmjs.com/package/nodejs-nucleus)

-Analytics, licensing and bug reports for Node.js, Electron and NW.js.
+Analytics, licensing and bug reports for Node.js, Electron and NW.js desktop applications.

 We made it as simple as possible to report the data you need to analyze your app and improve it.

-To start using this module, sign up and get an app ID on the [Nucleus website](https://nucleus.sh).
+To start using this module, sign up and get an app ID on [Nucleus.sh](https://nucleus.sh).

-On Electron:
+<b>Electron:</b>

 This module works in both the renderer and the main process.
 However be sure to only call the `appStarted()` method once per session (in only one process) or you'll find duplicate data in the dashboard.

+This module can even run in a browser outside of Node (for example in the Electron renderer process with Node Integration disabled).

 <!--
 # 3.0.0 Breaking changes: